 Hospitality

 Schweiger Vineyards is located off of Spring Mountain Road; allow about 15 minutes to drive up the hill from the town of St. Helena or about 30 minutes from downtown Santa Rosa.
-Once visitors arrive at the gate, press the code to be buzzed in and drive slowly down the gravel driveway through rows of vines.
+Once visitors arrive at the gate, press the code to be buzzed in and drive slowly (10 mph maximum) down the partial gravel driveway through rows of vines.
 It is not an uncommon sight to see Fred riding his well-weathered yellow 1947 Caterpillar D2 tractor within the vineyards or one of several of their much newer tractors.

-The Estate Tasting Experience includes a brief overview and tour of the actual winery facility (designed by Fred) and end with a tasting in their modern tasting room with both a deck and patio overlooking Fred and Sally’s home in the distance as well as their rolling vineyards.
-Or weather permitting, at a table outside.
-Note the photographs inside the tasting room taken with San Francisco 49er players and ownership.
-In previous years, the Schweiger’s were one of 49 wineries selected to be poured at Levi’s Stadium in Santa Clara.
-And a nice touch is the metal strip that wraps around the lower outside section of their tasting bar.
-This was taken from a wine tank; one can clearly see the ‘dimples’ in the metal.
+The Estate Tasting Experience includes a brief overview and tour of the actual winery facility (designed by Fred) and ends with a tasting in their modern tasting room either at one of several tables or at the bar.
+A metal strip wraps around the lower outside section of the bar, taken from a wine tank; one can clearly see the ‘dimples’ in the metal.

 And the All Terrain Vineyard Experience includes a ride through their vineyards with either Andy or Fred at the wheel.
 Stops are made within the vineyard to taste wines from specific blocks.
 This experience is selectively offered from May through September.